-The 1,586 state and local government employers participating in the WRS understand the value of a well-funded and well-managed retirement plan.
+The 1,607 state and local government employers participating in the WRS understand the value of a well-funded and well-managed retirement plan.
 Additional local government employers continue to join the WRS.
-Over the past five years, 127 local governments have chosen to join the system.
+Over the past five years, 135 local governments have chosen to join the system.

-The WRS benefits package is a valuable recruitment tool available to the State of Wisconsin, local governments, technical colleges and school districts throughout the state.
+The WRS benefits package is a valuable recruitment and retention tool for the State of Wisconsin, local governments, technical colleges, and school districts throughout the state.